How to cross the border from Turkey to Iran

 Crossing a border can be a long and stressful event.
 I started early in the morning from Dogubayezit so I would reach Tabriz before nightfall.
 It was cold, but after yesterday’s snowstorms I was happy with the clear blue sky.
+At the end of March the wearther can still be cold, but spring is in the air.
 Finally I saw Mount Ararat rising from the plains.
 Christians believe this dormant volcano was the resting place of the Arc of Noah.

-Even tough it is geographically in Turkey it is the national symbol for Armenia that lies just behind it.
+Even tough it is geographically in Turkey, it is the national symbol for Armenia that lies just behind it.
 Armenians consider Mount Ararat sacred.
-It is a reminder of the land that was once theirs before the Armenian genocide in 1915.
-Turkey still denies that their persecution of the Armenians living in the Ottoman empire was genocide.
-For now the border crossing between Turkey and Armenia is closed.
+It is a reminder of the land where they lived before the Armenian genocide in 1915.
+For now the border crossing between Turkey and Armenia remains closed.

 The only open border in Eastern Turkey is with Iran.
 As we approached the Turket to Iran border crossing I got nervous.
 Would they question me?
 Will they go through my luggage to look for illegal items forbidden in the Islamic Republic of Iran?
 Are my clothes and headscarf sufficient?
 How will they look at me as a woman travelling to Iran?